 This webinar is the eighth webinar in a series presenting innovative research on crime and violence in Latin America and the Caribbean.
 If you would like to receive updates via email on future webinars in this series, sign up for the series mailing list here.

 Violence and delinquency levels in Central America are among the highest in the world and violent deaths in the region are more common during adolescence.
 Evidence suggests that adolescents with early exposure to violence tend to be involved in crimes later in life.
 Also, in the context of poverty, stress and instability may lead to short-sighted decision-making among the young.
 How can we tackle young people’s exposure to and participation in crime?

-In this webinar, Lelys Dinarte Diaz (World Bank) will present her research on the learning and protection channels of an after-school program with psychology-based curricula oriented to reduce school-based violence of teenagers in public schools in the most violent neighborhoods of El Salvador, Honduras, and Guatemala.
-Cristian Crespo (Ministry of the Interior and Public Security of Chile) will comment on the implications of this research.
-A 10-minute Q&A will follow this presentation.
+In this webinar, Lelys Dinarte Diaz (World Bank) presented her research on the learning and protection channels of an after-school program with psychology-based curricula oriented to reduce school-based violence of teenagers in public schools in the most violent neighborhoods of El Salvador, Honduras, and Guatemala.
+Cristian Crespo (Ministry of the Interior and Public Security of Chile) commented on the implications of this research.
+A 10-minute Q&A followed this presentation.

 - Lelys Dinarte Diaz, Economist in the Human Development Team of the World Bank’s Development Research Group